Dunkirkers

+Throughout the Eighty Years' War, the fleet of the Dutch Republic repeatedly tried to destroy the Dunkirkers, but they remained active and prolific until Spain's final loss of Dunkirk in 1658, although they continued to operate out of the other Flemish ports.
+Afterwards, Dunkirkers would enter the service of France until their suppression was accorded in the 1712 Peace of Utrecht.

 Origins and function

 Dunkirk was in the hands of the Dutch rebels from 1577 until 1583, when Alexander Farnese, Duke of Parma re-established the sovereignty of his uncle Philip II of Spain as count of Flanders.
 Dunkirk was, at the time, an important, strategically positioned port with its approaches shielded by sandbanks.
 In 1583, Parma assembled a small royal squadron of warships to destroy Dutch naval trade and fisheries.
 However, it did not take long before the Habsburg authorities in the Low Countries began issuing letters of Marque, and privately owned warships filled the ranks of the Dunkirkers.
 These privately owned warships were known in Dutch as the particulieren, to distinguish them from the royal warships that were also part of the fleet.
 At their peak, the Dunkirkers operated about a hundred warships.
 The crews were mostly made up of Flemish and Walloon sailors, Spaniards and many individuals from the northern Netherlands and other nearby European countries.
 Apart from targeting trade and fishing, the royal squadron was often used to convoy troops between Spain and the Spanish Netherlands.